Kiuic

 Kiuic is a Maya archaeological site in the Puuc region of Yucatán, Mexico that was a large civic-ceremonial center at its peak during the Late Classic period.
-The occupation of Kiuic dates back to the middle Preclassic period between 800 BC which makes it one of the oldest sites within the Puuc region and had a It had continuous development until the late classical period.
+The occupation of Kiuic dates back to the middle Preclassic period between 800 BC which makes it one of the oldest sites within the Puuc region and it had continuous development until the late classical period.
 It was between the years 600 and 850 AD when it reached its peak of development and became a major center of power of the Puuc region.

 The archaeological site of Kiuic is located inside a biocultural reserve in the Puuc region, municipality of Oxkutzcab in the state of Yucatán, Mexico, approximately 8 kilometers south of the Mayan cities of Labná, Xlapak, Sayil, and Huntichmul.

 History

 Kiuic (/kjuˈiːk/ kyoo-EEK) was a Maya city of the Late and Terminal s, with evidence of earlier occupation dating back to 800 BC in the middle Preclassic period of Mesoamerica.
 It was abandoned by the Maya around 880 CE.
 The site is well-preserved, and in that regard compared by archaeologists to Pompeii.